Skip to main content

 • Stay in touch: Keep in regular contact with the centres to show you’re still interested.

 • What if I get a spot?
 If your child(ren) gets a spot but it’s not your preferred child care option, you can decide to stay on the other lists to keep your options open for your preferred spot.
-However, if you choose to do so, remember that other families are on the waitlists and removing your child(ren) will help other families get their child(ren) into child care, or at the least, get a clearer idea of wait times.
+However, if you choose to do so, remember that other families are also on the waitlists and removing your child(ren) will help other families by opening up space or giving them a clearer sense of expected wait times.

 Child care waitlists